410AngelaVu/Web-Scraper-Capstone/README.md

 Go to the Web-Scraper-Capstone directory.
 Type $ cd Web-Scraper-Capstone

 Install the necessary gems to run the scraper.
+Type $ bundle install

 Now your environment is ready to run the scraper.
 Type $ ruby bin/main.rb